 A CPU socket or CPU slot is a connector on a computer's motherboard that accepts a CPU and forms an electrical interface with it.
 As of 2007, most desktop and server computers, particularly those based on the Intel x86 architecture, include socketed processors.

-pin grid array (PGA) architecture, in which short, stiff pins on the underside of the processor package mate with holes in the socket.
+Most CPU-sockets interfaces are based on the pin grid array (PGA) architecture, in which short, stiff pins on the underside of the processor package mate with holes in the socket.
 To minimize the risk of bent pins, zero insertion force (ZIF) sockets allow the processor to be inserted without any resistance, then grip the pins firmly to ensure a reliable contact after a lever is flipped.

 As of 2007, several current and upcoming socket designs use land grid array (LGA) technology instead.
 In this design, it is the socket which contains pins.
 The pins contact pads or lands on the bottom of the processor package.

-expansion slots, into which a PCB holding a processor is inserted.
+In the late 1990s, many x86 processors fit into slots, rather than sockets.
+CPU slots are single-edged connectors similar to expansion slots, into which a PCB holding a processor is inserted.
 Slotted CPU packages offered two advantages: L2 cache memory could be upgraded by installing an additional chip onto the processor PCB, and processor insertion and removal was often easier.
 However, slotted packages require longer traces between the CPU and chipset, and therefore became unsuitable as clock speeds passed 500 MHz.
 Slots were abandoned with the introduction of AMD's Socket A and Intel's Socket 370.

 CPU Package Type